Knot Floer homology and relative adjunction inequalities: Collecting the main ingredients

 Thus, $\Dbundle-B^4=W_1\cup_{\#^{2g}\SoneStwo}W_2$, where $W_1=(\bignatural^{2g}S^1\times B^3)-B^4$ and $W_2$ is the cobordism associated to the 2-handle addition along $B_g$.
 By Lemma \ref{lemma:splitting}, $\spinct=\spinct_1\#\spinct_2$ and the map $F_{\Dbundle-B^4,\spinct}$ factors as

 Consider the map $G_{W_2,\spinct_2}$.
 In Section 9 of \cite{Knots}, Ozsv\'ath and Szab\'o calculate $CFK^\infty(B_g)$.
 There they show that in Alexander grading $k$, supported in Maslov grading $k$.
 Moreover, they show Theorem 4.1 of \cite{Knots}, also known as the Large Surgery Theorem, implies that if the framing of the 2-handle (which equals the Euler number of the disk bundle) is negative and less than or equal to $-2g+1$ then the map can be calculated from the map which is a composition of a quotient followed by an inclusion.
 Here we have enumerated $\SpinC$-structures on $\#^{2g}S^1\times S^2$ that extend over the 2-handle addition so that $\langle c_1(\spinct_2),[\hatSigma]\rangle +[\hatSigma]^2=2k$.
 If $k>g$, then $G_{W_2,\spinct_2}$ is trivial, since the generators of $CFK^\infty(B_g)\{i=0\}$ have Alexander grading less than or equal to $g$.
 Finally, observing that the result follows in the special case that the Euler number of the disk bundle is less than or equal to $-2g+1$.
+Note that \cite[Theorem 4.1]{Knots} only states that the surgery formula holds provided that the framing is sufficiently negative.
+That $-2g+1$ is negative enough follows from the argument discussed in \cite[Remark 4.3]{Knots}, applied in the context of the integer surgeries exact sequence with negative framings, \cite[Remark 9.20]{HolDiskTwo}.